 - **PHP-FPM**: call `OtlpSender::flushAll()` *before* `fastcgi_finish_request()` if you want OTLP delivered before the response goes out; otherwise the response ships first and the flush runs during worker idle time. `fastcgi_finish_request()` exists only in the FPM SAPI.

-- **Queue cap**: the queue is capped at `OtlpSender::MAX_QUEUE_SIZE` (10 000) items per sender.
-If the collector is dead and the queue fills, new entries are dropped and one `OTLP ERROR: queue full…` line is written to stdout until the queue drains.
+- **Queue cap**: the queue holds `OtlpSender::MAX_QUEUE_SIZE` (10 000) items per sender, counting log records and spans together.
+It fills whenever more than that is enqueued between drains, and the only automatic drain is at shutdown — a dead collector is one way to get there, a long single-process run that enqueues more than the cap is another.
+Past it, new entries are dropped and one `OTLP ERROR: queue full…` line is written to stdout until the queue drains.

 - **Hard process kill (SIGKILL, OOM-killer)**: the shutdown hook does not run, so in-flight items are lost.
 With a local collector this gap is small; if it matters to you, call `OtlpSender::flushAll()` at critical points.